mgrowette/albums-artists/README.md

 ```
  DELETE /albums/album_send-away-the-tigers
  ```
- When this is called, a successfully-deleted item will result in a `200 - OK` response.
+ When this is called, a successfully-deleted album will result in a `200 - OK` status.
 The response body will contain a JSON object with properties `ok`, `id`, and `rev`.
  ```
  {
     "ok": true,